admkrz/Fashion-mnist-data-classifying/README.md

 ## Results
 ### KNN model
-Training process on my konputer took about 25 minutes.
+Training and testing process on my computer took about 45 minutes.
 All the results of training and testing are saved to files: /plots/knn_accuracy.png, results/knn_train_results.txt and results/knn_test_results.txt.

 After selecting the best knn model, it turns out that the best k is **11**, with the accuracy: **0,7455**